GoogleChrome/web.dev/src/site/content/en/blog/serial/index.md

 ## Security and privacy {: #security-privacy }

-The Chrome team has designed and implemented the Serial API using the core principles defined in [Controlling Access to Powerful Web Platform Features], including user control, transparency, and ergonomics.
+The spec authors has designed and implemented the Serial API using the core principles defined in [Controlling Access to Powerful Web Platform Features], including user control, transparency, and ergonomics.
 The ability to use this API is primarily gated by a permission model that grants access to only a single